FullKernelPanic/go-stack-yourself/README.md

 - The OpenTelemetry community for enabling effortless observability.
 - The Go ecosystem for an excellent development experience.
 - Grafana, Loki, Tempo, and Prometheus for their robust monitoring tools.
+- esbuild for its blazing-fast JavaScript and SCSS bundling capabilities.

 ---